 Later at the Villa, Temur lit a chest high pile of dried grape vines as we held umbrellas to protect the enterprise from the rain.
 When the vines burned down to red embers, he placed the skewered chunks of pork on the fire.
 Several minutes later, he flipped them once with the quick touch of a man who has done this thousands of times.
 And then they were done.
 “Perfect!”
 Temur exclaimed.
 And they were.

 Editor’s note: It’s Harvest Week at Culinary Backstreets, and we’re sharing some of our favorite stories, past and present, about the harvest.
-This piece on the grape harvest in Kakheti was originally published in October 2016.
+This piece on the grape harvest in Kakheti was originally published on October 14, 2016.

 TbilisiWe have each got a couple of buckets and a pair of gardening clips and we are standing in a dewy vineyard in the middle of the majestic Alazani Valley.
 The autumn air is brisk, fresh with the fruity smell of grapes and the sun is warm, clouds permitting.
 Looming northward like some godly guardian…